Admission is for the FALL QUARTER ONLY.

 Please see https://apply.grad.ucsd.edu to apply or log in.

-Application for Fall 2017 admission will open September 1, 2016.
-The deadline is December 15, 2016.
+Applications for Fall 2018 admission will open Fall 2017.
+The deadline will be in December (exact date TBA).
 There is only one deadline and it applies to ALL applicants for the MAE graduate programs; there are no exceptions.
 We CANNOT accept late applications.

 Applicants need not have completed their undergraduate programs in order to apply.
 However, when an applicant's grades or preparation appear to be marginal, the department or the Graduate Division may defer action upon an application until a supplementary record or evidence of the receipt of a degree becomes available.